lucasburlingham/Pi-Camera-in-a-box/README.md

 Pi-Camera-in-a-box is fully Dockerized, removing the complexity of configuring all of these components manually.

 **Note:** Pi-Camera-in-a-box compiles FFMpeg, and Nginx with the RTMP module from source.
 This can take a long time on a Pi (8+ hours).
 Consequently I have built these images and pushed them to Docker Hub, this will save you significant time.
-If you would rather build the containers yourself, replace the `docker-compose pull` below with `docker-compose build`.
+If you would rather build the containers yourself, replace the `docker compose pull` below with `docker compose build`.

 ### Pre-Requisites

 1. Vanilla Raspberry Pi running Raspian Stretch Light.
 Needs to be connected to the network, with SSH access enabled.
 To configure a headless Pi with SSH access enabled and Wi-Fi configured, see [this post](https://www.raspberrypi.org/forums/viewtopic.php?t=191252)
 2. Raspberry Pi Camera Module connected and enabled through raspi-config

 ### Recommendations

 1. Make sure you have performed basic security hardening on your Pi (default password, SSH keys, etc)
 2. This project does not currently implement HTTPS.
 If you are accessing externally, perform either over VPN or a Reverse Proxy with SSL enabled

 ### Installation Instructions - Quickest Way

     ## Upgrade System
     apt-get update && apt-get upgrade -y